 How long does it take to drive the Ring of Kerry?

 If you have the time to spare, two days is even better!
 This way, you won’t be in a rush and can stop at any attractions that pique your interest.
-You can also choose to add the Skellig Ring to your itinerary, a popular extension of the Ring of Kerry.
+You can also choose to add the Skellig Ring, a popular extension of the Ring of Kerry, to your itinerary.

 Can you drive the Ring of Kerry in one day?

-If you can devote two days to the Iveragh Peninsula, use the first day to explore Killarney National Park and visit the Gap of Dunloe.
-Then, spend the night in Killarney and plan to drive most of the Ring of Kerry on the second day.
-You may also want to plan for two days here if you’d like to do the Skellig Michael Landing Tour (available mid-May-September).
+If you have two days, explore Killarney National Park and the Gap of Dunloe on the first day, spend the night in Killarney, and drive most of the Ring of Kerry on the second day.
+Planning for two days is also advisable for the Skellig Michael Landing Tour (mid-May to September).

 Tips for driving the Ring of Kerry